checkout page examples

 Under Armour

 Under Armour is an eCommerce store known worldwide for fitness and sports clothes.
-They offer many ways to pay and even options for financing.
+They offer many ways to pay and even financing options.

-Their website lets you easily edit your shopping cart, check out as a guest, and reminds you about items on your wishlist.
+Their website lets you easily edit your shopping cart, check out as a guest, and remind you about items on your wishlist.
 They also encourage you with messages about free shipping and returns.

 10. Lord & Taylor